Four common ASQ screening mistakes and how to avoid them

 Then select the correct questionnaire by knowing where to locate the age ranges and making sure the child’s age falls within the range.

-ASQ-3 lists the age range in the upper left corner of the cover sheet and at the top of the Information Summary Sheet.
-You can also check the Age Administration Chart in the ASQ-3 Quick Start Guide.
+Both ASQ-3 and ASQ:SE-2 list the age range in the upper left top of the cover sheet and at the top of the Information Summary Sheet.
+You can also check the Age Administration Chart in the ASQ-3 and ASQ:SE-2 Quick Start Guides.

 Mistake #2: Incorrectly scoring questionnaires with omitted items.